ScottLongmore/HISA/README.txt

     The following data files are needed for HISA:

        -  The latest ATCDF adeck storm track text files avaiable from NHC/JTWC
-       -  The latest GFS model analysis (F000) file in grib2 format
+       -  The latest GFS/FV3 model analysis (F000) file in grib2 format
        -  The latest set of MIRS (AMSU/ATMS) netCDF files within the last 9hr

 Product Status File Description: